hypersec-io/proxmox/README.md

 ## Disclaimer

 These scripts modify system configuration.
 While designed to be safe and idempotent:

-- Always test in a non-production environment first
+- Test in non-production first
-- Review the code before running on production systems
+- Review code before running on production
 - Ensure you have backups
-- The authors are not responsible for any system issues

 **Use at your own risk.**